 - being unable to talk, speaking in an unclear or garbled manner, speaking illogically.

 - Inability to understand what is being said.

 - Trouble with seeing or focusing, with both or just one eye.

 - A sudden onset of dizziness, loss of balance, uncoordinated physical movements or trouble in walking.

-Remember that these symptoms maybe transitory, as in the case of the lady at the party.
-Do not ignore any of these symptoms even if these seem to disappear in a few seconds or minutes and the person appears to be fine.
+Remember that these symptoms maybe transitory.
+Do not ignore any of these symptoms, even if these seem to disappear in a few seconds or minutes and the person appears to be fine.
 If a stroke has occurred, brain damage need not be immediately apparent and signs may not surface for several hours, by which time it may be too late to help.

 There is a simple and medically approved way to see if a person has suffered as stroke.
 It is called STR and is worth remembering.